altonrus/website-decision-mod-lab/content/home/about-lab.md

 * Informing the use of blood donor data for population health surveillance
 * Developing new methods to manage risk iron deficiency in blood donors based on individual donors' risk
-* Assessing the health-economic impact of patient portal technology.
+* Assessing the impact of patient portal technology